Broken Land

 "Broken Land" is a song by Northern Irish band the Adventures, released in 1988 as the first single from their second album The Sea of Love.
 It was their biggest hit in the UK, spending 10 weeks on the chart, and reached the top ten in Ireland.

 Written by guitarist Pat Gribben, "Broken Land" peaked at No. 20 on the UK Singles Chart.
-The song references experiences of the Troubles.
+It was also the band's first song to reach the US Billboard Hot 100.
+A music video was created for the song, which was directed by Mary Lambert.
+"Broken Land" references experiences of the Troubles.